-The paper is structured as follows: Section 2 briefly reviews the property tax reforms that have taken place in Tanzania during the last decade.
-Thereafter, in Section 3, follows a discussion of revenue trends in the different collection regimes.
-Factors impeding inter-agency cooperation and implementation of the reform are examined in Section 4.
+The article is structured as follows: Section 2 provides a brief overview of main features of property taxation in developing countries.
+Section 3 presents the property tax reforms that have taken place in Tanzania during the last decade.
+Factors affecting inter-agency cooperation and implementation of the reform are examined in Section 4.
 Finally, Section 5 concludes.

-2. Property tax reforms in Tanzania
+2. Property taxation in developing countries